Interested in building a blockchain social media platform for bloggers?

 In this approach, you need to get SOL tokens and set up your user credentials in the Sola platform.
 You need to start in the Sola developer portal.

-You need to register your app, for which the Sola portal will provide you an OAuth App ID and a secret key for each of your apps.
+You need to register your app, for which the Sola portal will provide you an OAuth App ID and a private key for each of your apps.

 Please read their platform usage policies in detail, and pay special attention to their policies related to plagiarism, harassment, user data protection, data storage, etc.